junxit/us-congress-bills-113/bill.md

   - **(2)** by striking “Not later” and inserting the following:
     > - **(a)** *Report by Secretary* Not later

-  - **(3)** by striking “1998” and inserting “2016”; and
+  - **(3)** by striking “1998” and inserting “2016”;
-  - **(4)** by striking “to the Committee” and all that follows through “of the Senate” and inserting “to the Committee on Education and the Workforce of the House of Representatives and the Committee on Health, Education, Labor, and Pensions of the Senate”; and
+  - **(4)** by striking “to the Committee” and all that follows through “of the Senate” and inserting “to the Committee on Education and the Workforce of the House of Representatives and the Committee on Health, Education, Labor, and Pensions of the Senate”;
+  - **(5)** by inserting after “States.” the following:
-  - **(5)** by adding at the end the following:
+  - **(6)** by adding at the end the following:
     > - **(b)** *National toll-Free hotline and Web site*
-    >   - **(1)** *In general* The Secretary shall operate a national toll-free hotline and Web site, to—
+    >   - **(1)** *In general* The Secretary shall operate, directly or through the use of grants or contracts, a national toll-free hotline and Web site, to—
-    >     - **(A)** develop and disseminate publicly available child care consumer education information for parents and help parents access safe, affordable, and quality child care in their community; and
+    >     - **(A)** develop and disseminate publicly available child care consumer education information for parents and help parents access safe and quality child care services in their community, with a range of price options, that best suits their family’s needs; and
-    >     - **(B)** to allow persons to report (anonymously if desired) suspected child abuse or neglect, or violations of health and safety requirements, by an eligible child care provider that receives assistance under this subchapter.
+    >     - **(B)** to allow persons to report (anonymously if desired) suspected child abuse or neglect, or violations of health and safety requirements, by an eligible child care provider that receives assistance under this subchapter or a member of the provider’s staff.
     >   - **(2)** *Requirements* The Secretary shall ensure that the hotline and Web site meet the following requirements:
     >     - **(A)** *Referral to local child care providers* The Web site shall be hosted by “childcare.gov”.
 The Web site shall enable a child care consumer to enter a zip code and obtain a referral to local child care providers described in subparagraph (B) within a specified search radius.
     >     - **(B)** *Information* The Web site shall provide to consumers, directly or through linkages to State databases, at a minimum—
-    >       - **(i)** a localized list of all State licensed child care providers;
+    >       - **(i)** a localized list of all eligible child care providers, differentiating between licensed and license-exempt providers;
     >       - **(ii)** any provider-specific information from a Quality Rating and Improvement System or information about other quality indicators, to the extent the information is publicly available and to the extent practicable;
-    >       - **(iii)** any other provider-specific information about compliance with licensing, and health and safety, requirements to the extent the information is publicly available and to the extent practicable;
+    >       - **(iii)** any other provider-specific information about compliance with licensing, and health and safety requirements to the extent the information is publicly available and to the extent practicable;
-    >       - **(iv)** referrals to local resource and referral organizations from which consumers can find more information about child care providers, and a recommendation that consumers consult with the organizations when selecting a child care provider; and
+    >       - **(iv)** referrals to local resource and referral organizations from which consumers can find more information about child care providers; and
     >       - **(v)** State information about child care subsidy programs and other financial supports available to families.
     >     - **(C)** *Nationwide capacity* The Web site and hotline shall have the capacity to help families in every State and community in the Nation.
-    >     - **(D)** *Information at all hours* The Web site shall provide, to parents and families, access to information about child care 24 hours a day.
+    >     - **(D)** *Information at all hours* The Web site shall provide, to parents and families, access to information about child care services 24 hours a day.
     >     - **(E)** *Services in different languages* The Web site and hotline shall ensure the widest possible access to services for families who speak languages other than English.
-    >     - **(F)** *High-quality consumer education and referral* The Web site and hotline shall ensure that families have access to child care consumer education and referral services that are consistent and of high quality.
+    >     - **(F)** *High-quality consumer education and referral* The Web site and hotline shall ensure that families have access to easy-to-understand child care consumer education and referral services.
-    >   - **(3)** *Prohibition* Nothing in this subsection shall be construed to allow the Secretary to compel States to provide additional data and information that is currently (as of the date of enactment of the Child Care and Development Block Grant Act of 2014) not publicly available, or is not required by this subchapter.
+    >   - **(3)** *Prohibition* Nothing in this subsection shall be construed to allow the Secretary to compel States to provide additional data and information that is currently (as of the date of enactment of the Child Care and Development Block Grant Act of 2014) not publicly available, or is not required by this subchapter, unless such additional data are related to the purposes and scope of this subchapter, and are subject to a notice and comment period of no less than 90 days.

 - **(e)** *Protection of information* Section 658K(a)(1) of the Child Care and Development Block Grant Act of 1990 (42 U.S.C.
 9858i(a)(1)) is amended by adding at the end the following:
-  > - **(E)** *Prohibition* Reports submitted to the Secretary under subparagraph (C) shall not contain individually identifiable information.
+  > - **(E)** *Prohibition* Reports submitted to the Secretary under subparagraph (C) shall not contain personally identifiable information.

 ## § 9.
-Reservation for toll-free hotline and Web site; payments to benefit Indian children
+Reservation for toll-free hotline and Web site; payments to benefit Indian children; technical assistance and evaluation

 Section 658O of the Child Care and Development Block Grant Act of 1990 (42 U.S.C.
 9858m) is amended—